RafaGago/mini-async-log/README.md

 The functions never throw.

-## Weaknesses ##
+## Restrictions ##

  1. Just ASCII.
- 2. No C++ ostream support. (not sure if it's a good or a bad thing...).
+ 2. Partial C++ ostream support. (not sure if it's a good or a bad thing...).
 Swapping logger in an existing codebase may not be worth the effort in some cases.
  3. Limited formatting abilities (it can be improved with more parser complexity).
- 4. No way to output runtime strings/memory regions without deep-copying them (could be easily fixed, but I won't for now).
+ 4. No way to output runtime strings/memory regions without deep-copying them.
+This is inherent to the fact that the logger is asynchronous and that I prefer to avoid hacking the reference count on "shared_ptr" using placement new.
+I avoid this because I think that ouputting memory regions to a log file through a deferreded (asynchronous) logger is wrong by design in most if not all cases.
  5. Some ugly macros, but unfortunately the same syntax can't be achieved in any other way AFAIK.
  6. Format strings need to be literals.
 A const char* isn't enough (constexpr can't iterate them at compile time).

-The fourth point is the most restrictive for my liking, it's just inherent to the asynchronous/non-blocking design, there is no guarantee about the passed data lifetime.
-This happens on every asynchronous logger.

-The point above would be solved by good-old reference counting.
-It's possible to artificially increment the refcount of a shared_ptr by copying it to an instance created using "placement_new" and to decrement it in the worker using the same trick.
-I keep this idea on hold for now, it's not a matter of uglyness (I don't have so much C++ "ethics") just practical considerations: on regular uses cases most of the time the deep copies will be small enough (under 128 bytes?) to don't bother.

 ## Compiler macros ##